It’s time for the quiz, Mom!

 Well, if you have to…..
 And just because I said that, I’m going to get hate-mail now!

 We don’t normally talk about politics here at the ezine…

-…but without him, we never would’ve had Dana Carvey’s hilarious impressions of him or that episode of “The Simpsons” you didn’t think was funny.
+…but without him, we never would’ve had Dana Carvey’s hilarious impressions of him on Saturday Night Live or that episode of “The Simpsons” you didn’t think was funny.